 Does the U.S. Congress possess the capacity for independent and effective law-making, budgeting, and oversight of the executive?
 To what extent has Congress ceded policymaking responsibility to the president?
 How does Congressional performance vary across policy areas and what accounts for these variations?
 How have recent reforms affected Congressional performance?
 This course explores these questions by examining the historical development and contemporary performance of the U.S. Congress.
 We will analyze the factors that influence the policymaking process, including the electoral setting in which legislators operate, the relationship of Congress to interest groups, and the party and committee systems within the institution.
 We will also analyze the performance of Congress in several policy areas.
 This course can be used to complete the requirement in American politics for political science majors.
 Prerequisite: sophomore standing.
 Offered every two years.

 This course provides students with an introductory overview of the nature, causes, and treatment of adolescent and adult mental disorders, including anxiety disorders, mood disorders, schizophrenia, and organic mental disorders.
 Included there will be discussion of critical issues and controversies in this field, such as the definition of abnormality and the labeling of abnormal behavior.
-Prerequisites: PSYC 101 and PSYC 102 or PSYC 100.
+Prerequisite: PSYC 100.
 This course is typically offered every year.

 Hip hop music is, if nothing at all, about the life experiences of urban youth.
 From Melle Mel to Jay-Z, MCs have provided listeners with intimate details of what it means and how it feels to live in Urban America, especially in the portions of it that are poverty stricken.
 So what has hip hop taught us about urban communities in places like New York, Chicago, Los Angeles, and Atlanta?
 What has it taught us about racial, class, and gendered dynamics that make up these locales?
 What has it taught us about macro-level structural forces and micro-level interactions that are responsible for the transformation of these urban spaces?
 These are some of the questions we will take on in this class.
 To do so, we listen to a number of "classic" hip hop albums and read a wide range of journalistic and scholarly writings about hip hop.
 In addition, we consult sociological works in urban sociology, including ethonographic works, to help us make sense of and evaluate what hip hop music says about urban America.
 Prerequisite: Foundation course in sociology.